Limesoft Unveils the World's First Limestone Blend Series Irish Seamoss & Honey Soap

 Availability and Launching Event

 Limesoft's Limestone Series Soap is now available for purchase online and at select retail partners worldwide.
-To celebrate the launch, Limesoft will launch in the United States and Canada, and could possibly feature live demonstrations, expert talks on sustainable skincare, and complimentary samples for attendees.
+To celebrate the launch, Limesoft will launch in the Philippines and Nigeria, and could possibly feature live demonstrations, expert talks on sustainable skincare, and complimentary samples for attendees.
 The event promises to be an enlightening experience, emphasizing the brand's dedication to innovation and eco-friendly solutions.

 Honest Reviews by Users